HellPie/hellpie.io/README.md

 - Easily customizable interface with support to custom links to user-defined pages.

 > **Note:**\
 > Copying the project is discouraged even if compliant with the [Apache 2.0 License](./LICENSE).
-Instead, it is encouraged to use the code as a base to build upon to develop personalized versions of this software, in accordance with the [`LICENSE`](./LICENSE) terms.
+Instead, it is encouraged to use the code as a base to build upon to develop personalized versions of this software in accordance with the [`LICENSE`](./LICENSE) terms.

 ---
 ### Setup instructions:

 > **Note:**\
-> Before cloning this repository it should be noted that the project makes use of [NodeJS](https://nodejs.org) server-side and it will therefore be impossible to host it on GitHub Pages or any other static website hosting service, unless [`index.hbs`](./webapp/views/index.hbs) and [`main.scss`](./webapp/static/styles/main.scss) are filled and compiled to static HTML and CSS files.
+> Before cloning this repository it should be noted that the project makes use of [NodeJS](https://nodejs.org) server-side and it will therefore be impossible to host it on GitHub Pages or any other static website hosting service, unless [`index.hbs`](./webapp/views/index.hbs) and [`main.scss`](./webapp/static/styles/main.scss) are first compiled to static HTML and CSS files.

 Before setting up the project the following software will need to be installed on the target system:
 - [Git](https://git-scm.com/) (referenced as the `git` command).
-- [NodeJS](https://nodejs.org/en/) (referenced as the `node` command) at version `9.5.0` or higher (refer to the `engines.node` property in [`packages.json`](./packages.json#L45) for the required version).
+- [NodeJS](https://nodejs.org/en/) (referenced as the `node` command) at version `10.7.0` or higher (refer to the `engines.node` property in [`package.json`](./package.json#L45) for the required version).
 - [Yarn](https://yarnpkg.com/) (referenced as the `yarn` command) or NPM, included in NodeJS but unreliable in its latest versions.

 > **Note:**\